On the Reduction in Accuracy of Finite Difference Schemes on Manifolds without Boundary: Empirical Convergence Rates in One Dimension

 The approach we will use in \autoref{sec:convergence} to obtain error bounds involves effectively expanding the ``Dirichlet'' condition $u(x_0) = 0$ onto a larger set, which shrinks to a point as the grid is refined.
 A downside to this approach is that it degrades the error bounds from the size of the truncation error $h^\alpha$ to the asymptotically worse rate of $h^{\alpha/(d+1)}$.
 Surprisingly, though, our simple one-dimensional example indicates that this may be the best we can hope for.

 Consider again the discrete solution $u^h$ obtained by solving~\eqref{eq:torus1D_discrete4}, which has a truncation error of $\bO(h)$ at all grid points on the one-dimensional torus and exactly satisfies the uniqueness condition $u^h(0) = 0$.
 We solve this system numerically and present the error in Figure~\ref{fig:converge1}.
-This example does display numerical convergence to the true solution.
-However, the observed accuracy is only $\bO(\sqrt{h})$, precisely what is predicted by Theorem~\ref{thm:mainconvergence}.
+This example does display numerical convergence to the true solution .
+However, the observed accuracy is only $\bO(\sqrt{h})$, {which is asymptotically worse than the formal consistency error}.

+{It is also interesting to compare the structure of the error (for fixed $n$) for the results of the non-convergent scheme~\eqref{eq:torus1D_discrete2} and the convergent scheme~\eqref{eq:torus1D_discrete4}.
+See Figure~\ref{fig:torus1D_errors}.
+We notice that the error is approximately periodic: it is zero at the point $x_0$ (where $u(x_0)=0$ is enforced), and close to zero every $\sqrt{n}$ grid points thereafter, where the wide stencil scheme most strongly sees this condition.
+At other grid points, the influence of this constraint seems to be felt more weakly.
+The scheme~\eqref{eq:torus1D_discrete4}, which better spreads out the effects of the solvability condition, also seems to allow this constraint to be felt more strongly so that the amplitude of the error decays as the grid is refined. }